The Launch Control XL 3 can control a range of DAWs (Digital Audio Workstations) using the encoders, faders, and buttons.

 What are Ableton Live Devices?

-Every track in Live can host a number of devices.
+Every track in Live can host several devices.
 Devices come in three different sorts: MIDI effects, audio effects, and instruments

 For more information see Ableton's Live user guide here.